AlibabaCloudDocs/kms/intl.en-US/Secrets Manager/Dynamic ApsaraDB RDS secrets/Create a dynamic ApsaraDB RDS secret.md

 You can create a dynamic ApsaraDB RDS secret that is automatically rotated on a regular basis.
 This way, the risks of data leaks can be reduced.
 This topic describes how to create a dynamic ApsaraDB RDS secret in the Key Management Service \(KMS\) console.

 -   An ApsaraDB RDS instance is created.
 For more information, see [Create an ApsaraDB RDS for MySQL instance](/intl.en-US/RDS MySQL Database/Quick start/Create an ApsaraDB RDS for MySQL instance.md).
--   When a RAM user or RAM role is used to manage secrets, the system policy [AliyunKMSSecretAdminAccess](https://ram.console.aliyun.com/policies/AliyunKMSSecretAdminAccess/System/content) is attached to the RAM user or RAM role.
+-   If a RAM user or RAM role is used to manage secrets, the system policy [AliyunKMSSecretAdminAccess](https://ram.console.aliyun.com/policies/AliyunKMSSecretAdminAccess/System/content) is attached to the RAM user or RAM role.
 This policy grants the following permissions:
     -   The permission to use the features of Secrets Manager.
     -   The permissions to query ApsaraDB RDS instances and manage accounts.
     -   The permission to create the service-linked role used by managed ApsaraDB RDS secrets.